-In fact, distinguishing the body from the external world should be relatively easy because there are certain events that only the owner of the body can experience and no one else.
-Rochat (Rochat 2003) calls these events self-specifying and lists three such events: 1) efferent-afferent loops (e.g., moving ones hand and seeing it move); 2) double touch (e.g., touching one's two index fingers together); 3) vocalization behaviors followed by hearing their results (e.g., crying and hearing oneself cry).
+Distinguishing the body from the external world should be relatively easy because there are certain events that only the owner of the body can experience and no one else.
+Rochat [17] calls these events self-specifying and lists three such events: 1) efferent-afferent loops (e.g., moving one's hand and seeing it move); 2) double touch (e.g., touching one's two index fingers together); 3) vocalization behaviors followed by hearing their results (e.g., crying and hearing oneself cry).
 These events are characterized by the fact that they are multimodal, i.e., they involve more than one sensory or motor modality.
 Also, these events are autonomously verifiable because you can always repeat the action and observe the same result.

 Because the body is constructed from actual verifiable experience, in theory, it should be possible to change one's body representation.
 In fact, it turns out that this is surprisingly easy to do.
-Some experiments have shown that the body/world boundary is very pliable and can be altered in a matter of seconds (Ramachandran & Blakeslee 1998; Iriki, Tanaka, & Iwamura 1996).
+Some experiments have shown that the body/world boundary is very pliable and can be altered in a matter of seconds [18], [19].
 For example, it comes as a total surprise for many people to realize that what they normally think of as their own body is just a phantom created by their brains.
-There is a very simple experiment which can be performed without any special equipment that exposes the phantom body (Ramachandran & Blakeslee 1998).
+There is a very simple experiment which can be performed without any special equipment that exposes the phantom body [18].
 The experiment goes like this: a subject places his arm under a table.
 The person conducting the experiment sits right next to the subject and uses both of his hands to deliver simultaneous taps and strokes to both the subject's arm (which is under the table) and the surface of the table.
-If the taps and strokes are delivered synchronously then after about 2 minutes the subject will have the bizarre sensation that the table is part of his body and that part of his skin is stretched out to lie on the surface of the table.
-Similar extensions and re-mappings of the body have been reported by others (Botvinick & Cohen 1998; Iriki, Tanaka, & Iwamura 1996; Ishibashi, Hihara, & Iriki 2000).
+If the taps and strokes are delivered synchronously then, after about two minutes, the subject will have the bizarre sensation that the table is part of his body and that part of his skin is stretched out to lie on the surface of the table.
+Similar extensions and re-mappings of the body have been reported by others [19]-[21].

 The conclusions from these studies may seem strange because typically one would assume that embodiment implies that there is a solid representation of the body somewhere in the brain.
-One possible reason for the phantom body is that the body itself is not constant but changes over time.
+One possible reason for the phantom body is that the body itself is not constant, but changes over time.
 Our bodies change with age.
 They change as we gain or lose weight.
 They change when we suffer the results of injuries or accidents.
 In short, our bodies are constantly changing.
 Thus, it seems impossible that the brain should keep a fixed representation for the body.
 If this representation is not flexible then sooner or later it will become obsolete and useless.

 Another possible reason for the phantom body is that it may be impossible for the brain to predict all complicated events that occur within the body.
 Therefore, the composition of the body must be constructed continuously from the latest available information.
-This is eloquently stated by Demasio:
+This is eloquently stated by Damasio: